smart-data-lake/smart-data-lake/blog/2022-05-11-SDL-historization/2022-05-11-historization.md

 ---
-title: Data historization of SQL sources
+title: Incremantal historization of using CDC from SQL databases
 description: Tracking Data Changes of MSSQL databases with and without CDC
 slug: sdl-hist
 authors: